UAlbertaALTLab/morphodict/docker/README.md

  - the unit tests and integration tests run
  - a Docker image is built
- - the Docker image is built and pushed to the [GitHub container registry][ghcr]
+ - the Docker image is pushed to the [GitHub container registry][ghcr]

 At the end of a successful CI run on the main branch, the CI workflow POSTs